 If we would like to publish your novel, we will let you know within twelve weeks of receipt.
 Unfortunately, due to the large number of submissions we receive, we are unable to respond to unsuccessful submissions.
-If you have not had a response within twelve weeks please assume that we have, regretfully, decided not to publish your novel.
+If you have not had a response within sixteen weeks please assume that we have, regretfully, decided not to publish your novel.

 How should my manuscript be formatted?

 We prefer 12-point, Times New Roman, double line-spaced.

 Can I resubmit a novel which has been declined by you in the past but which has been revised?